|21 January 2018.|

 This 2018 film (which in the US primarily showed at film festivals, such as Sundance) focuses on one family's response to Ruth, played by Blythe Danner.

-Ruth is the matriarch and former nurse whose memory problems lead to her walking away from her husband, Norbert, (played by Robert Forster) and their Chicago home.
+Ruth is the matriarch and former nurse whose memory problems lead to her wandering--during a snow storm--from her Chicago home, which she shares with her husband, Norbert (played by Robert Forster).

 This is frightening enough when people wander in nice weather.
 However, Ruth has disappeared into the city during a snow storm.